-For more than two decades, Mark Manders has has developed as an endless self-portrait in the form of sculpture, still life, and architectural plans.
+For more than three decades, Mark Manders has developed an endless self-portrait in the form of sculpture, still life, and architectural plans.
 Described by the artist as his ongoing “self-portrait as a building,” Manders’ works present mysterious and evocative tableaux that allow viewers to construct their own narrative conclusions and meanings.
 Initially inspired by an interest in writing and literature, Manders’ first conception of the self-portrait was more literal, employing language and the written word to describe his own narrative in an autobiography.
 Moving beyond the limits of language, he later began to explore the architecture of story telling, focusing on structure, rather than on specific content.
 This early realization resulted in his first sculptural investigations of form, meaning and narrative, which over the years have developed into a remarkable, and continually expanding body of work.

 Born in 1968 in Volkel, The Netherlands, Manders currently lives and works in Ronse, Belgium.
 Winner of the 2002 Philip Morris Art Prize, Manders also received the prestigious Dr. A.H Heineken Prize for Art in 2010.